hydephp/develop/directory-structure.md

 This is a special directory.

 All files here ending in .blade.php will be saved as .html pages in the saved site.
 The default homepage is stored in this directory as `index.blade.php`.
-You can publish any of the other build in homepages using the `hyde publish:homepage` command.
+You can publish any of the other built-in homepages using the `hyde publish:homepage` command.

 **Limitations:** Only top-level posts are supported.
 Files should use kebab-case format and must also end .blade.php.

 > Make sure the slug does not conflict with a Markdown page as they are compiled first and will be overwritten if your Blade page has the same name.

-#### `resources/sass`
+#### `resources/frontend`
-This directory contains source files for frontend assets such as the SASS/SCSS files used when running the `npm run dev/prod` scripts.
+This directory contains the frontend source files.

+The default frontend resource files are as follows.
+Please see the chapter in the [Getting Started](getting-started.html) page to learn more.